openafox/openafox.github.io/_posts/Troubleshooting/2017-01-18-brukerD8setup.md

 1. Install Hardware: CronosPlus PCI Board and License Dongle
   * Restart computer and cancel prompts to install drivers
 2. Install Bruker software (from CDs: *DIFFRACplus Basic Measurement and Evaluation*)
-  * Also on the *Firmware & Software Tools* CD copy the D8 Tools program into the DIFFPLUS folder
+  * Also on the *Firmware & Software Tools* CD copy the D8 Tools program
 3. Install dongle driver (On the *Measurement* CD)
 4. Setup static IP: Does not matter which network adapter just as long as the instrument is connected to it
   * 192.168.21.1